USDA-ARS-GBRU/gfa_var_genotyper/README.md

     For a single pack table and label use -p/--pack and -l/--label.
 For multiple pack table files and labels use --packlist.

      -p --pack       vg pack edge table
                        ex: -p sample.1.pack.edge.table
                        ex: -p sample.2.pack.edge.table.gz

      -l --label      vg pack edge table label displayed in vcf header

      --packlist      text file containing list of pack edge table files and labels (labels optional but recommended)
                        (1 file and label per line, tab-delimited)

      --ploidy        1 (haploid) or 2 (diploid) currently supported
                        default: 1

+     --no_graph_gts  suppress printing of graph genotypes

     Variants in gfa_variants.pl (PanPipes) format can contain inversion variants, which can result in a negative sign prefix in the 'POS' field head node id.
 Conventionally, this field represents the position in the reference genome and negative values may cause issues with tools that use vcfs.
 To remove such variants from vcf ouput, use --rm_inv_head.
     Note, the reciprocal variant of the inversion should be called regardless, so the variant information is still retained for most practical purposes.

      --rm_inv_head   remove variants with inverted head node only applies to gfa_variants.pl (PanPipes) format
                        default: disabled

   genotyping options:

     *Currently dynamic, model-based thresholds have not been fully